Settings Configurable values that can be customized by users of your component sliders Guide

 When setting complex types via JavaScript properties, pass the object or array directly:

-const userList = $('user-list').setting(users, [
+const userList = $('user-list').setting('users', [

 { name: 'Alex', role: 'admin' },